AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/create-asset-type-asset-editor.md

 1. In the `Select Property` window, click the property that you want to display status for.
 Click **Continue**.

-    **Note:** You can only specify one property with enumerated states as the the asset's status.
+    **Note:** You can only specify one property with enumerated states as the asset's status.

-1. Click the status icons to map the status (Good, Warning, Bad) for each value.
+1. Select **Add Value Mapping**, enter a value, then select the status icons to map the status (Good, Warning, Bad) for each value.

     **Tip:** You can switch to a different property by clicking the ![Change property icon](images/change-property-icon.png) icon.